 Letting students choose what final product they’ll create is a great way to start providing more student choice, but if the rest of their learning resembles a traditional curriculum, then your PBL practice needs some work.
 Students can choose who they work with, how they will learn, even what they will learn about!

-Another easy way to add more student choice to the project-based learning in your classroom is to give students choice over the materials they use to learn.
+Another easy way to add more student choice to the project based learning in your classroom is to give class choice over the materials they use to learn.
 Instead of assigning one text to the whole class, maybe you provide a menu of texts that students can choose from, or maybe you visit the library one day and allow students to choose their own texts.

-As you provide more student choice in your classroom, you lay the foundation for student agency.
+As you provide more project options for students and increase student voice to your classroom, you lay the foundation for student agency.
 Students will continue to learn more about themselves and the ways they learn best, becoming lifelong learners that can continue to explore new topics of interest on their own all the time!

 Gold Standard PBL: Student Voice & Choice